pjeanjean/sle2020-artifact/README.md

 This section describes how to generate microservices for the NabLab language, how to deploy them, and to use the web application.

+### Setup without using the VM

+This requires a working Eclipse installation with Eclipse PDE support and Xtext installed.

+The first step is to install the plug-ins provided in this repository.
+From a clean workspace, import the projects inside the folder `generator` (you might need to fix the classpath of `kaulua.fm.generator` and add the libraries provided in the `lib` folder, and install the plugin FeatureIDE from the marketplace).

+After all the plug-ins compile properly without error, create a new run configuration that starts another Eclipse instance, using another clean workspace, to deploy them locally.

+If you get a missing dependency for `javax.xml.bind`, you can disregard it.

+In the new Eclipse instance, open the projects inside the `nablab` folder and follow instructions until `Microservices deployment`.
+Note that every Quarkus related errors are not important during the generation phase.

+Before deploying the language services, run the script `backend/build-images.sh`.
+Then go into the folder `nablab` and run `mvn install` (if you need priviledged rights to run Docker commands, be careful to do this with the same user).

+The deployment currently depends on `kind`.

+To build the frontend, you will need `npm` and `webpack`.
+Install webpack with `npm install webpack`.
+Then run `npm run build`.

+You can use the `http-server` module to run the frontend, install it with `npm install http-server` and launch it using `npm run serve`.

 ### Microservices generation

 Open the folder `/home/vagrant/eclipse` and double click on `eclipse` to launch Eclipse IDE.